dembA7/Binary-Classification/README.md

 -   **Bagging**: Sampling subsets of data and features for each tree.
 -   **Majority Voting**: Combining tree predictions for classification.
 -   **Evaluation**: Accuracy and confusion matrix.

+#### Tuning

+The `model/tuning.py` script performs a grid search for optimizing the learning rate and number of epochs for the logistic regression model, using a validation set.
+It identifies the best set of hyperparameters to maximize accuracy.

 ### Visualizations